snpsuen/Kubernetes_Kafka_Mosquitto_MongoDB/README.md

   2. Connect to the mongo-db server at port 27010.
   3. Click MyCollection in the left pane.
   4. Execute the find in the query pane.
-  5. Observe the message is returned to display on the output pane as follows.
+  5. Observe the query returns the following message to the output pane.

   ~~~
   array [1]